You shipped it. Now make it bulletproof.

 npm audit

-That's the simplest version.
-It checks your dependency tree against the npm vulnerability database.
-If it reports critical or high severity issues, update or replace those packages.
+It checks your full dependency tree against the npm vulnerability database.
+If it reports critical or high findings, update or swap before you ship.

 A07: Identification and Authentication Failures

-AI builds the login page.
-It doesn't always build the security around it.
+AI builds the login form.
+It doesn't always build what actually makes it secure.

 "use client";